polsys/ennemi/docs/api-reference.md

 non-negative, but `estimate_mi` may produce negative values.
 Large negative values may indicate that the data does not satisfy assumptions.

+The normalization is not applicable to pairs of discrete variables: it is not possible to get coefficient 1.0 even when the variables are completely determined by each other.
+The formula assumes that the system contains an infinite amount of entropy.

 ### Parameters
 - `mi: array_like`.